 University of California, Berkeley

 Computer science focuses on the theory of computation.
+This includes writing code that.
 This includes writing code that integrates data, data structures, algorithms, statistical models and more in the most efficient way possible.
 This field also focuses on how to create algorithms that efficiently achieve complex tasks, whether that task is emulating a human brain or determining the best route for your Uber pool.

 Computer engineering, on the other hand, is a field at the intersection of electrical engineering and computer science.
 Computer engineers research how to build all varieties of computing systems from smartphones to integrated circuits.

 It could be easy to get confused by the variety of computational programs available.
-These degree programs have substantial overlap.
 In addition, differing terminology is often used between schools.
 Some schools even combine these two fields into one department or major.
 It is important, however, to understand the distinctions when comparing graduate programs.